-Sheffield Steel Roller Derby is committed to building a league based on love, respect and acceptance.
-Our skaters come from all walks of life, and this diversity is what helps makes us great.
-Women and men, gay, straight, bisexual, transgender, cisgender, religious, atheist, full-body abled, disabled, neurotypical, neurodiverse, young and old – the 70+ people who make up our league are all indispensable, and deserve all the love and respect we have to offer.
+Sheffield Steel Roller Derby is committed to building a league based on respect and acceptance.
+Our members come from all walks of life, and this diversity is what helps makes us great.
+Women and men, gay, straight, bisexual, trans, cis, religious, atheist, full-body abled, disabled, neurotypical, neurodiverse, young and old – the 70+ people who make up our league are all indispensable, and deserve all the love and respect we have to offer.
 We support the right of everyone to live their lives free of bullying and harassment.

 We strive to hold our events in locations that are accessible to those with restricted mobility.
 We’d love to hear your suggestions for how we can improve our accessibility services in any way.
 Please email email@example.com with any comments.

 Bigotry, sexism, transphobia, racism, homophobia or any other form of intolerance or hate will not be tolerated within the league or at any of our events.
-Any skater experiencing problems within the league – from a skater, referee, NSO or other – can talk to their committee representative, or another trusted member, and we will work to resolve the issue.
-Skaters who engage in bullying or harassment will be removed from the league.
+Any member or participant who engages in bullying or harassment will be removed from the league.
 Anyone expressing intolerance or hate towards another person at an event will result in ejection without reimbursement, and a ban from subsequent events.

 We believe in and comply with the United Kingdom Roller Derby Association (UKRDA) Transgender Policy: